dmh247365/javascript-code-challenges/CodeWars/7ky-exes-and-ohs.md

 #### Solution 2

-Use `toLowerCase` method to convert string.
+Use `toLowerCase` method to convert the string.

-Use `split()` method to create an array of the individual characters in the string.
+Use `split()` method, passing in `''` to create an array of the individual characters in the string.

-Use `filter` method to create a new array of 'x's or 'y's, we don't have to worry about `null` as even if no elements are passed in, we will just have a blank array, so `.length` would just be zero.
+Use `filter` method to create a new array of 'x's or 'y's, we don't have to worry about `null` as even if no elements are passed in, we will just have a blank array, so `array.length` would just return `0`.